 In primary schools, the government recommends that face coverings should be worn by staff and adult visitors in situations where social distancing between adults is not possible.
 Children in primary school do not need to wear a face covering.

-Schools will be supporting those who may be exempt from wearing a face covering.
+Schools will continue to support anyone who may be exempt from wearing a face covering.

 The Government has asked secondary schools to make symptom-free COVID tests available to students and they have already provided information to parents about how this will work.
 Please contact your school for details of their arrangements.